malvinlh/rock-paper-scissor-image-classifier/README.md

-# malvinlh-rock-paper-scissor-image-classifier
+# Rock Paper Scissor Image Classifier

-Learn ML for Beginners Dicoding Final Project 2023
+This repository contains a notebook for the 2023 Dicoding _Belajar Machine Learning untuk Pemula_ (Learn Machine Learning for Beginners) Final Project.